mayflower/go-repro/README.md

 ## Logging

-All rewrite steps are logged as a series of `x-gopro-log` headers, e.g.
+All rewrite steps are logged as a series of `x-go-repro-log` headers, e.g.

     X-Go-Repro-Log:json rewriter: response rewritten
     X-Go-Repro-Log:rewrote access-control-allow-origin